The 12 Days of Trump Court: A year of appearances, from unprecedented to almost routine

 Oct.
 2: On the fourth day of Trump court, Trump watched opening statements in a civil fraud trial that itself was unprecedented — pitting Trump, a former president accused of fraud, against New York Attorney General Letitia James, who is seeking sanctions that would severely hamper Trump's business in the state and $250 million she says he and his company gained from a scheme tied to distortions of his wealth.

 Days before the trial began, the judge in the case found the defendants liable for fraud.
 The pretrial ruling caused Trump to erupt with rage on social media, a precursor to more than two months of clashes between Trump and the judge, Arthur Engoron, as the trial proceeded on allegations related to falsification of business records, conspiracy and insurance fraud.
-Trump denied the allegations in the case, in which James accused him, two of his sons and their company of a decade of fraud tied to exaggerations of Trump's wealth.
+The case stems from a lawsuit in which James accused him, two of his sons and their company of a decade of fraud tied to exaggerations of Trump's wealth.
 The defendants have all denied the allegations, blaming their accountants, among others, while accusing James of pursuing the case for political gain.

 On numerous occasions during the trial, he stood just outside the courtroom doors — trapping those inside as his Secret Service entourage and court officers guarded the exit — and expounded to reporters about politics, the case and other things on his mind.
 The appearances took on a new dynamic, with campaign staff in attendance recording Trump's hallway comments, and often trumpeting them out soon after in fundraising emails and social media.